 Students will study one unit from all three papers during the first year.
 Unit 1 'Landscape and Place' is split into two components.
 The first examines physical processes in Coastal, Arid or Glaciated landscapes.
-The Unit 2 component focuses on Place, Inequality and Economic change.
+Unit 2 component focuses on Place, Inequality and Economic change.
 Unit 3 'Geographical debates' will look at one highly dynamic issue in much greater detail.
-The potential topics include: Climate Change, Disease Dilemmas or the Future of Food.
+The potential topics include Climate Change, Disease Dilemmas, or the Future of Food.
+In previous years we have focused on the Geographies of Disease and the issue of managing disease.
 There will also be an opportunity to attend residential and local fieldwork.